nickrhodes-gh/nickrhodes-gh.github.io/_posts/2018-08-16-dual-booting-and-grub-kernel-params.md

 `initrd16` at the start of the lines, hence the `os-prober` fails to find the correct Fedora menu entries.

-In the end copied `/usr/lib/linux-boot-probes/mounted/40grub2` to `41grub2-linux16` and replaced `linux` and `initrd` case matches with `linux16` and `initrd16`.
-After this the test command `linux-boot-prober` printed out the correct kernel parameters for each kernel in Fedora's `/boot`.
+In the end I copied `/usr/lib/linux-boot-probes/mounted/40grub2` to `41grub2-linux16`, and replaced the `linux` and `initrd` case matches with `linux16` and `initrd16` respectively.
+I then checked to see if the test command `linux-boot-prober` printed out the correct kernel parameters for each kernel in Fedora's `/boot`.

 ```patch
 @@ -64,7 +64,7 @@